Sleeping in the nude may help you sleep better by keeping you cool. It may also have other health benefits, including promoting reproductive health.

 As it turns out, there are many benefits of sleeping naked.
 You may have heard of some of these, but others might surprise you.

-According to the National Sleep Foundation, your body temperature is one key to how you fall asleep.
+Your body temperature is one key to how you fall asleep.
 It’s actually part of your circadian rhythm, the biological rhythm that acts as your body’s “clock” for sleep.

 Cooling down tells your body that it’s time to sleep, so sleeping naked — and allowing your body temperature to go down — can actually help you fall asleep faster.